checkly/docs.checklyhq.com/site/content/docs/cli/constructs-reference.md

 - `retryStrategy`: A [RetryStrategy](#retrystrategy) object configuring [retries](/docs/alerting-and-retries/) for failed check runs.
 - `apiCheckDefaults`: A set of defaults for API Checks.
 This should not be needed.
 Just compose shared defaults using JS/TS.
 - `browserChecks`: A set of defaults for Browser Checks.
 This should not be needed.
 Just compose shared defaults using JS/TS.
+- `runParallel`: A boolean value if check should run in parallel (all locations at the same time) or round-robin.

 > When adding checks to a group using `testMatch`, the CLI searches for files using the corresponding [check file](/docs/cli/using-check-test-match/#checkscheckmatch) as a base path.